 - HM Revenue and Customs may change the tax status of an ISA in the future.

-- If you have been invested through periods of poor investment performance, and you leave the fund, you may get back less than the current value of your plan.
-This is known as a Market Value Reduction (MVR)
+- For our Investment ISA, if you have been invested through periods of poor investment performance, and you leave the fund, you may get back less than the current value of your plan.
+This is known as a Market Value Reduction (MVR).

-When you take out an investment product with us your capital is at risk and you may get back less than you have put in.
+When you take out an investment product with us your capital is at risk.
 All references to taxation are to UK taxation and are based on Shepherds Friendly Society’s understanding of current legislation and H M Revenue and Customs practice which may change in the future.
-Investment growth is by means of bonuses, the amount of which cannot be guaranteed throughout the term of the contract.
-Please ensure that you read the full terms and conditions of this plan which are available from your financial adviser or by contacting us directly.
+Please ensure that you read the full terms and conditions, which are available from your financial adviser or by contacting us directly.